If you never wear your Tiffany engagement ring or other jewelry, sell it.

-But with a Tiffany and Co. piece, you have a few extra steps to take.
+But with a Tiffany & Co. piece, you have a few extra steps to take.

-Keep Your Blue Box (and anything else that came with your purchase)
+Keep your blue Tiffany box (and anything else that came with your purchase)

-Remember when I said there was a little more to selling a Tiffany and Co. piece than your other jewelry?
+Remember when I said there was a little more to selling a Tiffany & Co. piece than your other jewelry?

 Here it is.